 By the last meeting of the Spring Semester, OSC shall present a report to the SA detailing planned activities for the upcoming Orientation week

-The president of the SA and the Student Elected Trustee must be invited to address the new students at the President’s New Students Convocation each year.
+The president of the SA and the senior Student Elected Trustee must be invited to address the new students at the President’s New Students Convocation each year.
 If the Cornell University President limits the OSC to two speakers, the president of the SA must be invited.

 Attendance at Welcome Weekend events shall not be mandatory for Orientation volunteers.